r-spatial/sf/README.md

 install_github("edzer/sfr")
 ```

-To compile, the current package needs a C++ compiler, and binary development versions of GDAL 2.x and GEOS.
-For e.g. Ubuntu or debian operating systems, one could either
+which currently works directly under windows when [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is installed.
+For e.g. Ubuntu, a recent C++ compiler and binary development versions of GDAL 2.x and GEOS are needed; to install the libraries, either

-* install from source; see the [travis](https://github.com/edzer/sfr/blob/master/.travis.yml) config file for hints, or
-* add [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) to the package repositories, and then `sudo apt-get install libgdal-dev libgeos++-dev`.
+* add [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) to the package repositories, and then `sudo apt-get install libgdal-dev libgeos++-dev`

-With [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed, this currently works under Windows.
+* install from source; see the [travis](https://github.com/edzer/sfr/blob/master/.travis.yml) config file for hints.

 See also: